I beg to move,

 That has been achieved without compromising safety—we have a fantastic safety record, which is obviously at the heart of the rail industry.
 The challenge is putting more capacity into our network to meet the demand, having turned this industry around from a declining to a succeeding sector.
 That will be met in a variety of ways.
 The first, which attracts most attention, is obviously the construction of new lines, including HS2 more than anything else.
 That is a controversial project for some, but I am a big supporter of it.
 We will also see capacity delivered via bigger and longer trains.
 The new rolling stock is transformative—just look at the new Azumas serving the east coast main line.
 We will also deliver capacity by opening new lines and reopening lines.
 That is at the heart of this project: reopening an important line that will connect Yorkshire and Lancashire.

 I support this project.
-It is quite: it covers only 12 miles, there is existing trackbed, and it will connect people and jobs.
+It is quite straightforward: it covers only 12 miles, there is existing trackbed, and it will connect people and jobs.
 The Minister will consider a variety of good reasons as he takes his work forward, but let me highlight some.
 First, the area already has congested roads, particularly in Colne—in fact, the M65 seems to end in Boundary Mill’s car park.
 The rest of Colne can also be quite congested.
 Improving public transport in the area would be one way to improve the quality of life in Colne.

 There is absolutely no doubt that transport is a significant contributor to the carbon in our atmosphere, which is why the Government are taking action.
 I agree with the hon.
 Lady’s basic principle, but to say that the Government are not doing anything would be wrong, because there has been record investment in public transport and in our rail network, with the control period 6 budget of £48 billion being the biggest in British history.
 But yes, the environmental impact of improving rail connections for the people whom this line would serve would be a real enhancement and is one reason why this is a good project.